 - UL 1642

 - UL 2580

-UN/DOT 38.3 (also known as the T1-T8 Tests and UN ST/SG/AC.10/11/Rev. 5) covers transportation safety testing for all LIBs, lithium metal cells, and batteries.
-The test criteria include eight tests (T1 – T8) that all focus on specific transportation hazards.
+UN/DOT 38.3 (the T1-T8 Tests and UN ST/SG/AC.10/11/Rev. 5) covers transportation safety testing for all LIBs, lithium metal cells, and batteries.
+The test criteria include eight tests (T1 – T8) focusing on specific transportation hazards.
 UN/DOT 38.3 is a self-certifying standard and does not require independent third-party testing, but using third-party test labs is common to reduce the risk of litigation should an accident occur.